Codecademy/docs/content/python/concepts/sets/terms/difference/difference.md

 ---
 Title: '.difference()'
-Description: 'Returns a new set of objects unique between two or more sets.'
+Description: 'Returns a new set of objects unique to a given set when compared to others.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'